 In that case, head over to a Deutsche Bank, Post Bank, Berliner Volksbank or Sparkasse ATM and withdraw your cash for free.

 Bonus Tip: Is your bank or travel card charging you withdrawal fees and commission fees when buying forex?
-Find out how you can get free cash withdrawals and get the best price buying forex in our Best Travel Card for 2023 guide.
+Find out how you can get free cash withdrawals and get the best price buying forex when traveling in our Revolut Travel Card guide.

 One thing we love about Germany is that it is a very environmentally conscious country and takes reducing waste and recycling very seriously.
 In fact, they take it so seriously that you won’t usually find plastic or even paper cups at Christmas markets in Germany.
 Instead, your delicious drinks are all served in a glass.